flinhong/flinhong.github.io/README.md

 ## Theme Usage

-For using of this theme, please fork the original Jekyll sources via my blog repo: [https://github.com/flinhong/blog.git](https://github.com/flinhong/blog.git).
-It's under the deploy branch.
+For using of this theme, please fork the original Jekyll sources under [Jekyll branch](https://github.com/flinhong/flinhong.github.io/tree/jekyll).

 Of course, the documentary for this theme is not well developed.
 So, [drop me a line](https://flinhong.github.io/contact/#message) for discussion if any.